Lou Marsh: Journalism career

+Later life and legacy

 Marsh died unexpectedly at the age of 57 in 1936.
 The following day, the Toronto Star devoted 11 pages to coverage of his life and accomplishments, starting with a banner headline on page one.
 Before the end of the year, the Lou Marsh Trophy was created and named in his honour.
 It has been presented to Canada's top athlete each year since until 2021.
 In 2022, it was announced that the Lou Marsh Trophy would be renamed because of some of the racist language used in Marsh's writing.

 He is buried at Park Lawn Cemetery in Toronto.